BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 ## Project Scope and Features [TODO: In progress]
 - Add any functionalities needed for Keylime to support KVM
 - Port Xen implementation to QEMU
-- Extend trust from hardware TPM to virtual TPM
+- Extend trust from hardware TPM to vTPM
 - Add changes or additions to Keylime codebase (libraries) for KVM support

 ![System diagram of Keylime implementation](/assets/images/solution_diagram.png)